rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

   },
   "owner": {
     "type": "string",
     "description": "Either account which owns the NFT or NFT ID of NFT that owns this NFT.
-Computed from SEND interactions after the iniital MINT."
+Computed from SEND interactions after the initial MINT."
+  },
+  "rootowner": {
+    "type": "string",
+    "description": "Either account which owns the top-most NFT in this stack, if this NFT is a child."
   },
   "resources": {
     "type": Resource[],